junxit/us-congress-bills-115/metadata.md

 - 2018-06-27 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-06-27 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-06-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 489.
+- 2018-12-12 — Amendment SA 4102 agreed to in Senate by Unanimous Consent.
+- 2018-12-12 — Amendment SA 4102 proposed by Senator Gardner for Senator Cardin. (consideration: CR S7523-7524; text: CR S7523) To make technical corrections.
+- 2018-12-12 — Measure laid before Senate by unanimous consent. (consideration: CR S7522-7524)
+- 2018-12-12 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-12 — Senate amendment agreed to: Amendment SA 4102 agreed to in Senate by Unanimous Consent.
+- 2018-12-12 — Senate amendment proposed (on the floor): Amendment SA 4102 proposed by Senator Gardner for Senator Cardin.(consideration: CR S7523-7524; text: CR S7523)
+- 2018-12-12 — Senate amendment submitted
+- 2018-12-12 — The committee substitute withdrawn by Unanimous Consent.
+(CR S7522)